CONSTITUTION AND BY-LAWS

 Section 3.
 Election to Membership

 (a) Single, Dual and Junior members.
 Each applicant for membership shall be provided with a copy of the Constitution and By-Laws and shall apply on a form approved by the Board.
 The application form shall provide that the applicant agrees to abide by the Constitution and By-Laws of the Club, The Norfolk Terrier Club Code of Ethics and the rules of the American Kennel Club.
 The application shall state name, address and occupation of the applicant, information concerning his or her activities within the fancy, and any special qualifications which may relate to the business and operation of the Club.
 Each application shall require letters of sponsorship from two members in good standing.
 Sponsors must be personally acquainted with the applicant and must represent two separate households.
 Applications and endorsements shall be sent to the Membership Chair pending a review by the Board.
 A summary of each completed application shall be sent to each member of the Board.
 Applications summaries will be reviewed by the Board and may be returned to the Membership Committee Chair for additional information.
 If passed by a two thirds majority of the Board the names of the applicants will be sent to the general membership.
 During the two week period following publication members may challenge the admission of a nominee by written, factual, signed comment to the Corresponding Secretary.
 Member’s comments shall be received by the Corresponding Secretary within 14 days of publication of the names of the nominees.
 Those nominees not contested shall be admitted to membership the conclusion of the 14 day waiting period.
 Challenged applicants may be reconsidered by the Board.
-Applicants may be elected by secret ballot at any meeting of the Board of Directors or by secret vote of the directors by mail.
-Affirmative vote of 2/3 of the directors present at a meeting of the board of 2/3 of the entire board voting by mail shall be required to elect the applicant.
+Applicants may be elected by secret ballot at any meeting of the Board of Governors or by secret vote of the Governors by mail.
+Affirmative vote of 2/3 of the Governors present at a meeting of the board of 2/3 of the entire board voting by mail shall be required to elect the applicant.

 An application which has received a negative vote by the board may be presented by one of the applicant’s endorsers at the next annual meeting of the club and the members may elect such applicant by secret ballot and a favorable vote of 75% of the members present and voting.